Insurance Appeals

 What Is a UHC Corrected Claim — vs. an Appeal vs. a New Submission?

-A corrected claim replaces a previously adjudicated UHC claim that contained a billing error, and it runs on its own deadline — separate from both the original claim TFL and UHC's 65-day appeal window.
+A corrected claim replaces a previously adjudicated UHC claim that contained a billing error, and it runs on its own deadline — separate from both the original claim TFL and UHC's commercial appeal window (commonly cited at 65 days, but confirm in your contract).
 Routing the correction to the wrong track is the most common reason a fixable billing error turns into a permanent write-off.

 Submission TypeCode / TrackPurposeResets TFL Clock?

-Corrected claimCMS-1500 Box 22, Code 7 (Replacement)Fix a billing error on a previously adjudicated claim — wrong NPI, modifier, diagnosis code, or date of serviceNo — runs from original ERA/EOB date
+Corrected claimCMS-1500 Box 22, Code 7 (Replacement)Fix a billing error on a previously adjudicated claim — wrong NPI, modifier, diagnosis code, or date of serviceNo — commonly cited as running from original ERA/EOB date; UHC's own guidance describes a DOS-based, contract-governed window — verify

 Void prior claimCMS-1500 Box 22, Code 8 (Void)Cancel the original claim entirely; a new original claim must then be submittedYes — new original restarts from DOS